 World Language Study

 The Caribbean region is linguistically diverse, with Spanish, French, Dutch and Créole being the most predominant languages.
 Of these four languages, the UI offers courses only in Spanish and French.
-The Language Media Center is an option for students who wish to study languages which are not currently taught at the University.
-This allows students to build language skills but because the Language Media Center does not offer credit, this language study does not satisfy the international studies B.A. language requirement.
+The Center for Language and Culture Learning has options for independent language learning that allow students to build language skills for academic credit (BTAA Course Share) or for non-credit; the latter does not satisfy the international studies B.A. language requirement, but check with your Academic Advisor about BTAA courses.

 Track Requirements